brunoamoroso/hotpass-bots/README.md

 ### Personal Growth
 - Gained expertise in **TelegrafJS** for Telegram bot development.
 - Successfully implemented a payment checkout system, including plan and item management.
+- Working with multi-tenancy using MongoDB

 ## 🚀Features
 -   **Subscription Plans Management:**